 - 11. Lower the sample drawer assembly and ensure that it is locked into place. - 12.
-Close the maintenance access doors (for detailed instructions, see "Opening/Closing the Maintenance Access Doors" on pages 34-35). - 13.
+Close the maintenance access doors (for detailed instructions, see "Opening/Closing the Maintenance Access Doors"). - 13.
 On the Catalyst Dx touch screen, tap Done.
 The analyzer initializes.